meilisearch/documentation/reference/errors/error_codes.md

 ## `invalid_task_uids_filter`

-One or more of the given task `uid`s is invalid.
-Task `uid`s can be an integer or a string containing only numeric characters.
+One or more of the given task `uids` is invalid.
+Task `uids` can be an integer or a string containing only numeric characters.

 ## `index_not_accessible`